Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 Lunch (1 p.m. to 2:30 p.m.)

 Sit down.
 Order pasta.
 Order more pasta.
-Italian lunches are unhurried and that is a gift when you have small kids in costume.
+Italian lunches are unhurried and that's a gift when you have small kids in costume.
 We loved Trattoria al Gatto Nero on Burano and Osteria al Squero in Dorsoduro.
 Pizza Margherita is a kid-approved fallback everywhere.
+And just so you know: the "coperto" line on your bill (around 1.50-€3 per head) is the cover charge for the table and bread, not a scam, not a tip - real Italian charge.

 Afternoon (2:30 p.m. to 5 p.m.)